lamegaton/lamegaton.github.io/_posts/notebook/tips/2021-08-27-explaining-tcp-flows.md

 comments: false
 ---

-Couple days ago, I wrote a note showing how to set up a simple TCP client and server using netcat.
-Today, I have captured the packets from Wireshark and explained them step by step so everyone can have a general idea on how TCP flow works.
-Let's look at the table below.
+A few days ago, I wrote a note detailing how to set up a simple TCP client and server using netcat.
+Today, I have taken things a step further by capturing packets in Wireshark and providing a step-by-step explanation of how the TCP flow works.
+In the table below, you can find a general overview of this process.

 | Flow                       |                              Packet captured from Wireshark                                | Explaination                                                 |
 | -------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |